 That’s what makes “The Big Cover-Up” video so critical and informative because in one classic incident it shows the entire racially integrated news media collectively engaged in their little-known racist practice of knowingly covering up an incident of police misconduct in a case all about race that included the involvement of the black President.
 It totally exposes the extent of the little known systemic racist news media practice of supporting the police in race and police encounters and not being deterred by the involvement of President Obama.
-The video shows both black and white cop’s participating in the cover-up and their resentment toward President Obama.
+The video shows both black and white cop’s participating in the cover-up even as they express their resentment toward President Obama.

 Make no mistake, but for this video the integrated news media’s practice of knowingly supporting police misconduct in race and police encounters would remain the nations best kept news media’s racist secret, which is at the root of the long unsolved race and social justice problem.

 Actually, the involvement of the first black President elevated the visibility of this blatant racist incident to a level making it the ultimate racist awareness barometer.
 In other words, few can claim being unaware of the incident.
 Everyone in the arena saw the elephant in the room, it’s just a matter of checking the record of their individual responses as the drama unfolded to see what was their response at the time.